vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 ## Steps to Run a Program:
+1. Download and install myStudio onto your computer.
 1. Make sure you have all drivers installed onto your computer.
     * _May not be necessary.
 Both Python and C# can be run on the cobot without having drivers installed on Windows. - Haley_
 2. Make sure the miniRobot firmware running on Basic (the base of the cobot) is up-to-date